-The COVID-19 pandemic was a forcing function for organisations to improve the security of their distributed workforce.
+The pandemic was a forcing function for organizations to improve the security of their distributed workforce.
 Examples of security enhancements include the increased adoption of two-factor authentication and remote access tools like VPNs.

-These improvements can strengthen an organisation’s security posture, but they alone do not add up to a remote workforce strategy.
+These improvements can strengthen an organization’s security posture, but they alone do not add up to a remote workforce strategy.
 Amidst pandemic pressures and resources, IT and security teams often lacked the necessary time or budget to build long-term strategies for connecting remote workers to self-hosted applications across hybrid cloud environments, SaaS applications, and the Internet.
-Therefore, organisations made the investments and changes that they could.
+Therefore, organizations made the investments and changes that they could.

 Unfortunately, short-term fixes can result in visibility and security gaps that make remote workers’ computers and cloud solutions an enticing and vulnerable target for cyberattackers.

-Here are the five most common band-aid solutions organisations implemented during COVID-19 and the long-term issues related to them.
+Here are the five most common band-aid solutions organizations implemented during the pandemic and the long-term issues related to them.
 Later, we discuss ways to move past these solutions and adopt a workforce security strategy that will be more effective for the long-term.

-When the Covid-19 pandemic began, many organisations used virtual private network (VPN) connections to let remote employees securely access the corporate network.
+When the pandemic began, many organizations used virtual private network (VPN) connections to let remote employees securely access the corporate network.

 VPNs can be an effective remote access solution, but they are designed for a particular use case: periodic, short-term connections by a small number of systems.
 They have several limitations that make them ill-suited for constant use by an entirely remote workforce, including: